KivicHud/HudControl/BootLogoChange/README.md

 * Plug Kivic hud into your computer.
 * Run HudBootAnimation.exe and wait until USB device detected.
 * Click down arrow button to apply logo image.
-* Select a bootanimation.zip for hudway.
+* Select a bootanimation.zip for Kivic HUD.